miles-no/chess-robot/README.md

 ### Board setup

+Download Certabo board drivers from: https://www.certabo.com/download/

+Follow the instructions provided on the download page.

+For **Mac**, download `Certabo software - MAC OSx`.

+For **Windows**, download `Certabo software – PC 4.1 – 64 bit`.

-Run the script and follow the instructions in the terminal
+Within the `chess-robot` project folder in `/backend`, run the script and follow the instructions in the terminal

 ```
 python setup.py